kaunkrishna/dotfiles/README.md

 Welcome to my personal slice of the Arch Linux rice fields!
 Making it worse before it gets better!

 This repository holds the blueprints to my daily-driver setup.
 I use **Arch Linux** (yes, I use Arch, btw) paired with the beautifully buttery **Hyprland** compositor.
-My goal here was simple: make a workflow that is lightning-fast, heavily keyboard-driven, pretty much minimal and easy to setup.

-Feel free to poke around, steal some snippets for your own setup, or copy the whole thing!
-I did it too!

 ---